To-be-the-best-CSE403/CSE403-To_be_the_best-front/README.md

 # ToBeTheBest Extension for Pokemon Showdown

-A Chrome extension for [Pokemon Showdown](https://play.pokemonshowdown.com/) including features such as a team builder, damage calculator, and more!
+A browser extension for [Pokemon Showdown](https://play.pokemonshowdown.com/) including features such as a team builder, damage calculator, and more!
 The extension aims to assist users in creating powerful teams, understanding move sets, and making informed decisions during battles.

 ## Quick Start
 - **Step 1**: Install `ToBeTheBest` Extension